 - Finding vegetarian sausages these days is easy peasy.
 Don’t get hung up on the “smoked sausage” part of this recipe.
 Any sausage will do, just cook it for the time specified on the package directions before continuing with the recipe (animal-based smoked sausage is already cooked and basically just needs to be heated, which is a time-saver).
 I personally prefer the products from Beyond Meat and Field Roast, but use your favorite.
 If you’ve never tried Beyond Meat, you’ll find it in the meat department (often right between packages of beef and pork.
 Steady the buffs: obviously, they’re trying to get their product in front of meat eaters, not torture vegetarians with awkward product placement).
 Field Roast is usually in the vegetarian products section, often near yogurts and dairy milk alternatives.

 - Substitute vegetarian broth for the chicken.
 You shouldn’t have to alter any flavorings because of it — it simply provides a nice salty hit of liquid.

 - To take this dish vegan and dairy-free, substitute the parm with nutritional yeast (about 2 tablespoons), or just leave it off.
 If you can’t find vegan wine, just use additional veggie broth to scrape up any stuck-on bits in the pan at the point where the wine would’ve been added.

-This dinner is actually a riff on my Smoked Turkey Sausage Tortellini Vegetable Saute.
-But, thanks to the beautiful simplicity of gnocchi, it becomes a one-pot dinner, with everything cooked in the same skillet from start to finish.
+This skillet dinner is actually a riff on my Smoked Turkey Sausage Tortellini Vegetable Saute.
+But, thanks to the beautiful simplicity of gnocchi, it becomes a one-pot meal, with everything cooked in the same skillet from start to finish.